JimLynchCodes/Triplex-Testing-Guidebook/README.md

-# Angular 1 Testing Style Guide
+# Understanding the Front End Testing Triforce

 The Front-End testing triforce is a way of thinking about testing applications built on HTML, CSS, and JavaScript.
 There are many different testing techniques, and at ng-nj we've decided on three core types of testing for our applications.
 This has been hugely successful for us, and in this document we're sharing our methodologies with the world for those who are interested in automated testing techniques